muxinc/mux-python/README.md

 ## Exceptions & Error Handling

-All exceptions inherit from `ApiException`, you can catch it as in the example above, or you can catch one of the more specific exceptions below:
+All exceptions inherit from `ApiException`, you can catch it as in the example above, or you can catch one of the more specific exceptions below.
+You can check the fields `error_type` and error_messages` in all Exceptions to see what error the Mux API reported.

 ### NotFoundException